verlor/markdowncv/index.md

 ## :information_source: About

 Mexico-based web developer with more than 7 years of experience.
 I am interested in delivering worth through fitting technology.
 Going from Java to **NodeJs** and some **TypeScript** in between, I consider myself a pragmatic programmer, capable of using the right tool for the job.
-My strongest stack at the moment is **React JS**, but my curiosity is not limited to it.
+My strongest stack at the moment is **React JS**, but I enjoy learning new technologies/languages and the last *blazingly fast* framework.

 ## :construction: Working Experience

 `January 2022 - present`
 __Frontend Engineer - Contractor__, [Encora](https://www.encora.com)

 I've been partnering with Encora for about half a year, offering my software engineering skills as a contractor.
+At the moment I'm collaborating with Aspiration.

 __Frontend Engineer - Contractor__, [Aspiration](https://www.aspiration.com)
-- Take part in sprint grooming and planning.
-T-shirt sizing new product and tech initiatives.
+- Take part in sprint grooming, planning and correctly estimating and dividing the given user stories into workable tickets.
+Close cooperation with the corresponding product owners and designers.
+Keeping the code base clean and ensuring good practices through peer pull request reviews.

 `January 2021 - January 2022`
 __Frontend Engineer__, [iQKitchen](https://iqkitchen.co/)